jsun51/Colosseum-Survival-AI-Monte-Carlo-Tree-Search/README.md

 Additionally, since a major weakness of our agent is the random default policy, we could spend more time understanding the game itself to gather good heuristics.
 We could then use these heuristics in our default policy for move selection.
-Furthermore, we could also implement Rapid Action Value Estimation (RAVE) which would estimate the value of playing a move immediately by looking at all the simulations where the move occurs.
+Furthermore, we could also implement Rapid Action Value Estimation (RAVE) which would estimate the value of playing a move immediately by looking at all the simulations where the move occurs.
 RAVE assumes that only the move itself matters, which simplifies the state space and thereby requiring fewer simulations to get good results.